Umetaaly: Life

 By 1862, the Sarybagysh tribe was compelled to formally recognize Russian authority.
 However, in the summer of 1863, Umetaaly attacked a Russian supply convoy led by Sub-Lieutenant Zubarev in the Naryn region.
 On June 19, with the support of his brother Chargyn and Osmond Taylak uulu,Umetaaly destroyed a bridge over the Naryn River at Eki-Chat and attacked Zubarev's forces.
 When Captain Protsenko's troops arrived on June 21, Umetaaly and his men retreated to Aksai.
 During Alimkul Atalyk's campaign from Toguz-Toro to Kochkor in 1864, Umetaaly came to join his campaign.
 However, when the Russians captured Shymkent, which was under Kokand rule, Alimkul returned to Kokand.
 Subsequently, Umetaaly sought refuge from the Russians, taking Chargyn and Osmond with him to the mountains near Kashgar.

 Between 1864 and 1867, Umetaaly dominated the area from At-Bashy and Naryn to Kashgar, where he looted Kokand and Kashgar caravans and attacked Kyrgyz tribes that had accepted Russian rule.
 After Yakub Beg came to power in Kashgar in 1867 and began pressuring Umetaaly, combined with the Russian military expeditions led by Colonel Poltoratsky into the At-Bashy and Chatyr-Köl regions that summer, Umetaaly soutght to submit to Russian authority.
 In late 1867, he declared his full allegiance to the Russian government, agreeing to pay compensation of 375 horses or 7,500 rubles for the casualties caused by his resistance.
 This payment was fully paid by 1868.

 In 1868, the Russian government adopted the "Regulations on Governing the Turkestan Region," implementing administrative reforms where a manap no longer governed a single tribe but elected leaders managed groups of 1,000 households.
 Following this reform, Umetaaly withdrew his interactions with Russian authorities and moved to a quiet life.
+He died in 1879 near the Küngöy region.